CafeKit cup logo

 R0-02 auth setup

-Installs skills, hooks, rules, statusline, and workflow context into .claude.
+Installs skills, agents, hooks, rules, statusline, and workflow context into `.claude` or `.opencode`.

 Run `npx @haposoft/cafekit` in the project root.